MicrocontrollersDev/MigratingToLatest/README.md

 - dynamicfps (has 21w18a but no 1.17 specific yet)

 optifine features
-- ok zoomer
+- ok zoomer (no 1.17 yet)
 - lambdynlights
 - lambdbettergrass (has better snow too)
+- iris
+- fabricskyboxes
+(not sure if any of these remaining have 1.17 yet)
 - fabric ctm
 - chime (cit)
-- iris
 - cull leaves
 - colormatic
 - transparent
-- fabricskyboxes
 - soaring clouds
 - splash
 - fabrishot